Shandon Baptiste

 Shandon Harkeem Baptiste (born 8 April 1998) is a professional footballer who plays as a midfielder for club Luton Town.

 Baptiste is a product of the Reading and Oxford United academies and began his senior career with the latter club in 2017.
-He transferred to Brentford in 2020 and played three seasons of Premier League football prior to his release in 2024, whereupon he transferred to Luton Town.
+He transferred to Brentford in 2020.
+During an injury-plagued spell, Baptiste played three seasons of Premier League football and transferred to Luton Town in 2024.
 Baptiste was capped by Grenada at international level.